 In 2012 we opened the life-changing home for vulnerable and orphaned children, Miti Mingi Village in Kenya.

 In 2012 we signed a Memorandum of Understanding with the Tanzanian Government and local stakeholders for the first ever public private education partnership with the joint objective to improve the quality of education throughout Tanzania.

 In 2012 we founded the Mamire Teachers' College in Babati, Tanzania committing to training quality teachers and improving the capacity of teachers in local schools.
-The Mamire Teachers’ College is now ranked number one out of all public and private collegues in the country.
+The Mamire Teachers’ College is now ranked number one out of all public and private colleagues in the country.

 In 2018 we started working with the remote, rural community of East Pokot, Kenya.

 A holistic approach